PelionIoT/mbed-os-example-pelion-psoc64/TARGET_CYTFM_064B0S2_4343W/README.md

     ```

   **Notes:**
-  1. Depending on your system, building can take 2 minutes (best case) to 20 minutes (worst case).
+  1. Depending on your system, the building can take 2 minutes (best case) to 20 minutes (worst case).

   1. The following error can be ignored.